domain technicals

 Conclusion

-Now you have the framework to begin creating your own uptime monitor using a raspberry pi, electrical breadboard, and an LCD screen.
+Now you have the framework to begin creating your uptime monitor using a Raspberry Pi, an electrical breadboard, and an LCD screen.
 Lots more potential on this one!
 And there you have it!
 If you find more modules and opportunities to scrap technical information for domains, please let me know and I’ll add it to this list!
 In a follow-up post, I’ll be showing how to check for blacklists, reverse ips, and technologies a website is using.
 Stay tuned!
 Now get out there and try it out!
 Follow me on Twitter and let me know your Python SEO applications and ideas!

 Python and Domain Info FAQ